 But Lashway says that although Toronto is not New York, Chicago or Los Angeles, few other cities offer the national and local marketing potential of Toronto or the quality of life.

 "It's ludicrous some of the things we've been hearing about Totonto and the taxes."

-Owner-manager, educational services, 15 employees
+Owner-manager, IT services, 3 employees